facebook/zstd/doc/zstd_compression_format.md

           No distribution table will be present.
 - `RLE_Mode` : The table description consists of a single byte.
           This code will be repeated for all sequences.
-- `Repeat_Mode` : The table used in the previous compressed block will be used again.
+- `Repeat_Mode` : The table used in the previous `Compressed_Block` will be used again, or if this is the first block, table in the dictionary will be used No distribution table will be present.
-          No distribution table will be present.
+          Note that this includes `RLE_mode`, so if `Repeat_Mode` follows `RLE_Mode`, the same symbol will be repeated.
-          Note: this includes RLE mode, so if `Repeat_Mode` follows `RLE_Mode`, the same symbol will be repeated.
+          Note that this also includes `Predefined_Mode`.
           If this mode is used without any previous sequence table in the frame (or [dictionary](#dictionary-format)) to repeat, this should be treated as corruption.
 - `FSE_Compressed_Mode` : standard FSE compression.